threefoldfoundation/www_threefold_io/content/home/index.md

   {{ left_text(
       title="How it works",
       description_1="At the base, nodes form the physical foundation—distributed computers that provide processing power, storage, and networking capabilities.
 These nodes work together to create a global, community-powered infrastructure.", description_2="Regardless of technical expertise, anyone can deploy nodes from their homes or offices, and participate in a decentralized alternative to corporate-owned data centers – while earning rewards for their contributions.
-We call this process 'farming.'", button_text="",
+We call this process 'farming.'"
-      button_link=""

   ) }}